Opentrons/Protocols/protocols/1280-omegaquant/README.md

 11. Robot will transfer 250 uL of the second solution to each well

 ### Additional Notes
-If you are using 72 or more samples, and the first column in the trough to be drawn is `2`: fill both A2 and A3 of the trough with the first solution that you would like to transfer, and fill both A4 and A5 of the trough with the second solution.
-Otherwise, fill only A2 with the first solution and A3 the second.
+If you are using 72 or more samples, and the first column in the trough to be drawn is `2`: fill both A2 and A3 of trough 1 (slot 3) with the first solution that you would like to transfer, and fill both A2 and A3 of trough 2 (slot 6) with the second solution.
+Otherwise, fill only A2 of both troughs with the two solutions.

 ###### Internal
 OCu0HAG5